AshirAhmed1/mysh-shell/README.md

 mysh$ cd .
 ```

-If no path is provided, `cd` changes to the user’s home directory.
+If no path is provided, `cd` changes to the user's home directory.

 The shell also supports extended dot-path navigation: